zrebhi/SnowCrash/level02/resources/README.md

 ## Understanding the Backspaces

 The three consecutive dots ('.') in the capture represent backspace characters.
+We can see their ASCII value, 7F ([DEL] in hex), in Wireshark's report.
 The user typed "ft_wandr", then pressed backspace three times to delete "ndr", and then typed "NDReL0L".

 Therefore, the correct password is: `ft_waNDReL0L`